 A brief summary of the eight schedules is provided in Table 2.1.
-The C5RTN and C4RTN schedules, emulating GOES-East or GOES-West operations respectively, were the default schedules if no other schedule was requested at the cutoff of 1 hour before the 1630 UTC daily schedule change time.
+The C5RTN and C4RTN schedules, emulating GOES-East or GOES-West operations respectively, were the default schedules if no other schedule was requested at the cutoff of one hour before the 1630 UTC daily schedule change time.
 For the Sounder, the default schedules also emulated normal GOES-East and GOES-West operations.

 The C1CON schedule was mainly for emulating the temporal aspects of the GOES-R Advanced Baseline Imager (ABI) data, where five-minute images will be routine over CONUS.
 The C2SRSO and C3SRSO schedules, with images at 1-minute and 30-second intervals respectively, were prepared to provide the ability to call up Super Rapid Scan Operations (SRSO) during the Science Test.
-It should be noted, that the 30-second interval schedule was not executed, in part to better maximize capturing the rapidly changing phenomena.
-This is due to the fact that the 30-second scans cover a much smaller area than the 1-minute scans.
+It should be noted that the 30-second interval schedule was not executed, in part to better maximize capturing the rapidly changing phenomena.
+This change is due to the fact that the 30-second scans cover a much smaller area than the 1-minute scans.
 The C6FD schedule allowed continuous 30-minute interval full-disk imaging of the entire hemisphere, although the ABI will be able to scan the full disk every 15 minutes.
-The C7MOON schedule provided specialized datasets of the moon, and the C8HUR sector allowed special 5-minute CONUS-sized hurricane sector, with a specified center point.
+The C7MOON schedule provided specialized datasets of the moon, and the C8HUR sector allowed a special 5-minute CONUS-sized hurricane sector, with a specified center point.
 Finally, the alternate C59RTN schedule contained partial-image frames that will be available to users during KOZ, to avoid solar contamination radiances and the detrimental effect on image products.

 The daily implementation of the various schedules during the entire Science Test is presented in Table 2.2.
 The GOES-15 daily call-up began on 11 August 2010 and continued through 21 September 2010.
 GOES-15 continued to collect imagery for five more weeks, through 25 October 2010, before the GOES-15 Imager and Sounder were turned off.